The Complete Guide to Ski Helmets

 To help get the perfect fit many helmets come with adjustable fit systems.
-This allows you to make micro adjustments to your helmet to ensure perfect comfort and safety.
+This allows you to make micro-adjustments to your helmet to ensure perfect comfort and safety.
 The options include:

-- BOA - In my opinion the BOA system is the best adjustable system as it allows you to easily adjust the fit by turning a dial at the back.
+- BOA - In my opinion, the BOA system is the best adjustable system as it allows you to easily adjust the fit by turning a dial at the back.
 You simply pop the helmet on and then tighten or loosen as you need.
 Simple.

-- In Form Fit - This is another system allowing you to micro adjust using a dial, similar to the BOA.
+- In Form Fit - This is another system allowing you to micro-adjust using a dial, similar to the BOA.
 The wheel is often a little smaller and more fiddly when wearing gloves.

 - Pads - Cheaper helmets may just use padding to adjust the size.
 You simply add or remove padding to Velcro patches.
 This is handy although not as accurate as the two options above.

 - Air fit - A newer addition to ski helmet fit systems is air fitting.
 An inflatable headband sits inside the helmet and can be pumped up via a small button.
-It’s a great way to get a comfortable fit all round your head.
+It’s a great way to get a comfortable fit all around your head.